yunyunyang/wg-gesucht-api/README.md

 # WG-Gesucht API

-A Python-based project that scrapes and interacts with the [WG-Gesucht](https://www.wg-gesucht.de/) website, which helps users find shared apartments and accommodation in Germany.
+A Python-based project that scrapes data from the [WG-Gesucht](https://www.wg-gesucht.de/) website and creates APIs for further use, such as saving data to Google Sheets.
+This will help users find shared apartments and accommodation in Germany.

 ## Prerequisite